Nobody hears the weeping of the ice caps in Antarctica, waiting for the day it breaks and shatters into the ocean from Earth’s unbearable heat.

 The ghost of miasma theory from centuries past has come back to haunt us.
 While we have outgrown the medieval belief that bad air can carry the black death, we despise the word pollution even more today, afraid of it churning out more noise and unclean air.

-The vehicle passing by, belching its exhaust fumes, and the heavy construction nearby, ground pounding decibels of hurt into our ears.
+The vehicle passing by, belching its exhaust fumes, and the heavy construction just outside, ground pounding decibels of hurt into our ears.
 They happen every day, as we head to our commutes in the city.
 This has made us more guarded and uncomfortable in our lives, and with our very surroundings.
 Entire businesses have flourished to attend to this fear.
 A new holiday gateway promises soothing mornings in eco retreats.
 A new face wash clears your skin from bad chemicals in the air.

 As we produced and consumed, we became hungry for power, out of a necessity to charge and recharge our daily lives.
 The cities of the world we lived in, today responsible for 70 percent of global carbon emissions, began churning more music than one person could ever possibly consume in their lifetime.